maciejsmolinski/reasonml-playground/README.md

 ## Installing dependencies & compiling the code

 * Run `npm install` to install all dependencies
-* Run `npm run start` to compile the code and continuously rebuild as you change the code
+* Run `npm run start` to compile the code and continuously rebuild as the code changes
-* Or run `npm run build` to compile code once
+* Open `http://localhost:1234` to see the running application

 ## Troubleshooting